 The Application Builder module is used to build 360 views of enterprise data.
 This applications connects to Watson Explorer Engine and displays the indexed data to the end user.
 One of the primary benefits of Application Builder is that you can leverage the entity model.
 By creating an entity for your data you can then define relationships which allows a developer to easily combine and display related data to the end user.
-Users can choose to follow specific entities that they are interested.
+Users can choose to follow specific entities that they are interested in.
 Application Builder will then provide them with the most relevant information based on what the user follows.

 The technology behind Application Builder is Ruby on Rails.
-Specifically App Builder uses jRuby which means that the application runs inside a JVM.
+Specifically, App Builder uses jRuby which means that the application runs inside a JVM.
 So for IT purposed it can be considered as another Java application.

 IBM Watson Content Analytics

 The content analytics module is a separate piece of software from the foundational components.
 IBM Watson Content Analytics allows you to collect and analyze different types of content.
-It stores this content in it’s own indices which are currently separate from Watson Explorer Engine.
+It stores this content in its own indices which are currently separate from Watson Explorer Engine.
 It can consume both structured and unstructured data from documents, email, databases, websites, and other enterprise repositories.
 You can then perform text analytics across the data that is indexed by Watson Content Analytics.

 What is a Watson Explorer Consultant